-Even though Global Distribution Systems (GDS) have been prevalent since their inception around the 1960s, they are not as equally understood or utilized in today’s travel industry.
-GDS was at the forefront of the digital revolution in the travel market, producing a way for brick and mortar travel agencies to instantly connect with accommodation providers.
+Even though Global Distribution Systems (GDS) has been prevalent since their inception around the 1960s, they are not as equally understood or utilized in today’s travel industry.
+GDS was at the forefront of the digital revolution in the travel market, producing a way for brick-and-mortar travel agencies to instantly connect with accommodation providers.

 What is GDS?